Run Linux on Windows 10 with VirtualBox

 running, open localhost:8080

-in Windows.
-The content will
+in the host OS.
+The content

 Works cited